Compensation for injuries on someone else's premises

 How long do I have to make a claim?

-You generally have three years from the date of the accident to start a personal injury claim.
-For children, the three-year period does not start until they turn 18.
-It is advisable to seek legal advice as soon as possible to preserve evidence.
+You generally have three years from the date of the accident to start a personal injury claim under the Limitation Act 1980.
+For children, the three-year period does not start until they turn 18, meaning a claim can be brought at any point before their 21st birthday.
+It is advisable to seek legal advice as soon as possible to preserve evidence such as CCTV footage, witness statements, and accident book entries.

 Ready to Start Your Claim?